 Sometimes called Chinese or Mexican parsley, different types of cilantro are now officially required ingredients in Tex-Mex recipes or Mexican fish dishes.
 They are also often used in Asian cuisine.

-Although it is produced in almost every country in the world, the most important growing regions of this plant are the United States and Mexico.
+Although it is produced in almost every country, this plant’s most important growing regions are the United States and Mexico.

 The latter is the main world exporter; in the United States, California is the leading producer, followed by Arizona, Oregon, and Washington.

-However, since it grows all over the world, there are several different types of cilantro, and where you live will determine which kind of cilantro is best for you to cultivate.
+However, since cilantro grows worldwide, there are several different types, and where you live will determine which kind to cultivate.

 All of the different types of cilantro are still Coriandrum sativum, with only slight variations in preferences and growing characteristics.

-Additionally, all parts of cilantro are edible, but the leaves and seeds are often the ones eaten.
+Additionally, all parts of cilantro are edible, but the leaves and seeds are often eaten.
 However, not everyone will like the taste of cilantro.

-Fun fact: Cilantro is one of those herbs that people either love or hate, without compromise.
-According to medical studies, the reason could be genetics.
+Fun fact: Cilantro is one of those herbs that people love or hate without compromise.
+Medical studies suggest the reason could be genetics.
 Some people can create an enzyme that reacts with compounds in cilantro and creates an unpleasant rancid or soapy taste.

 Cilantro Or Coriander?

-The Spanish word for coriander is called cilantro, which is what we borrow in English and call the leaves, but we still call the seeds coriander.
+The Spanish word for coriander is cilantro, which we borrow in English and call the leaves, but we still call the seeds coriander.

 In India, they differentiate coriander leaves and roots by calling the coriander leaves the term “dhania.”

 In general, cilantro can bolt quite easily.
-Bolting is when the plant decides to seed, so it will send up a strong stem which will flower and then produce seeds.
+Bolting is when the plant decides to seed, sending up a strong stem that will flower and produce seeds.

-Cilantro has many varieties such as Leisure, Long-Standing, Terra, calypso, Lemon, Caribe, Delfino, Slo Bolt, Jantar, Moroccan, Santos, and Costa Rica.
+Cilantro has many varieties, including Leisure, Long-Standing, Terra, Calypso, Lemon, Caribe, Delfino, Slo Bolt, Jantar, Moroccan, Santos, and Costa Rica.

-Let’s take a look at the different types of cilantro to see which type is best for the climate you live in and what flavor profile you’re looking for.
+Let’s examine the different types of cilantro to determine which type is best for your climate and flavor profile.

 Different Types of Cilantro